 Full Members - Members who have successfully completed a training course at an ACP Approved Training school and who are working as a Child and Adolescent Psychotherapist.
-Full members provide a yearly return detailing relevant Continuing Professional Development (CPD) activities which must be duly authorised by an ACP approved supervisor to confirm that they are fit to practise.
+Full Members provide a yearly return detailing relevant Continuing Professional Development (CPD) activities which must be duly authorised by an ACP approved supervisor to confirm that they are fit to practise.

 Overseas Members – Members of the Association who have qualified from an ACP-UK Approved training school but who reside and work overseas.
-It is expected that they will organise their own CPD activities in the country in which they practise and they are not eligible to be included on the Find a Therapist site.
+It is expected that they will organise their own CPD activities in the country in which they practise and they are not eligible to be included in the 'Find a Therapist' directory.

 Professional Standards Authority accreditation and use of the quality mark only applies to registrants practising within the UK.